practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 $
 ```

 Voilà!
-Gforth in its latest version!
+Gforth in its latest version! (which already looks improved at the REPL, see below, compared to version 0.7.3)

 <br/>